Print | Close

 of care chemotherapy).
 During the trial, the participant's quality of life will also be

 evaluated using industry-standard scales of measurement.
-To be eligible, participants:
+To be eligible, participants

-predictive of response to therapy)
+of response to therapy)

 Other eligibility criteria will also apply.